 Every marketing activity should have an end goal that it’s driving the audience towards.
 We also need to make it clear what people should do after seeing our posts… Comment?
 Share with their friends?
 Sign up for a freebie?

 How To Fix It ⇒ Create a marketing plan that breaks down your objectives, strategies, and tactics.
 If you aren’t sure how then check out our guide on How To Create A Content Calendar.
-For bonus points, always include audience instructions with your posts (also known as a call to action).
+And always include audience instructions with your posts (also known as a call to action).

 If we only ever post motivational quotes or photos of protein pancakes, then people will quickly become bored.
 Likewise, if we only ever post self-promotional stuff then people will eventually stop following us.